bsierieb1/xdasi-bio-2021-archive/docs/learning_r/r_rstudio/3_interfacing_with_r.md

 ### Top-level menus

-The application menus (File, Edit, Code, etc.), which are outside of the windowing system, provide a lot of options for managing all the different features of RStudio, including very convenient **keyboard shortcuts**{: .text-green-200} (go to Tools => Keyboard Shortcuts Help).
+The **application menus**{: .text-green-200} (File, Edit, Code, etc.), which are outside of the windowing system, provide a lot of options for managing all the different features of RStudio, including very convenient **keyboard shortcuts**{: .text-green-200} (go to Tools => Keyboard Shortcuts Help).
 A list of keyboard shortcuts is also available online [**here**](https://support.rstudio.com/hc/en-us/articles/200711853-Keyboard-Shortcuts-in-the-RStudio-IDE){: .text-green-200}.

 ### Command Palette